TorchLean API

 The larger residual-family architecture available from the same model catalog.

-We bind it here as a compile-time smoke check: users can inspect its type in the editor, while the runtime tutorial below stays small enough to run instantly.
+We bind it here as a compile-time shape check: users can inspect its type in the editor, while the runtime tutorial below stays small enough to run instantly.

 Instances For